Tylenol and pregnancy: real-world safety, dosage, risks, and scientifically proven alternatives

 What to do for the pain?

-Dealing with things other than medications like resting, putting ice on, etc, is a good start.
-But if the pain is very acute, you probably think that you need stronger relief such as the use of painkillers to overcome the discomfort caused by the pain.
+But if the pain is very acute, you may think you need stronger relief, such as painkillers, to overcome the discomfort caused by the pain.
 There are many medications available for pain but the vast majority they are absolutely prohibited during pregnancy because it can cause problems for your developing baby.
-Remember that everything passes through the placenta and the umbilical cord.
+Remember that everything happens through placenta and umbilical cord, so any treatment must be assessed with medical criteria.

 Is taking Tylenol safe?